emiyl/dsi.cfw.guide-archive/guide/installing-an-entrypoint-(pre-owned).md

 We will now use pre-made scripts to simplify the installation of homebrew entrypoints.
 These entrypoints will allow us to load homebrew within seconds of launching the target application.

+Using 4swordshax will only allow you to run emulators and homebrew applications.
+If you would like to run commercial roms using SRLoader, we recommend installing [sudokuhax](/guide/installing-sudokuhax) instead of 4swordshax.

 ## What you need

 * The [twlnf entrypoint installation pack](/assets/files/twlnf-entrypoint-pack.zip)